bconf-lang/bconf/SPEC.md

 }
 ```

-The following are valid values for nodes:
+The following are valid values for statements:

 -   [Keys](#keys)
     -   **NOTE** as a value, these are considered unquoted strings and not actual keys.
 The same character rules for keys still apply.